istio/bots/policybot/README.md

 - GitHub.
 The bot acts as a GitHub webhook to receive notifications of GitHub activity.
 It also calls the GitHub API.

-- SendGrid.
-The bot sends email using SendGrid.

 ## Managers, Handlers, Filters, and Topics

 The bot's functionality is broken down into a few categories, which are reflected in the source code layout: